DapperLib/Dapper/Readme.md

 Performance benchmarks are available [here](https://github.com/StackExchange/Dapper/tree/master/Dapper.Tests.Performance).

-Feel free to submit patches that include other ORMs - when running benchmarks, be sure to compile in Release and not attach a debugger (ctrl F5).
+Feel free to submit patches that include other ORMs - when running benchmarks, be sure to compile in Release and not attach a debugger (<kbd>Ctrl</kbd>+<kbd>F5</kbd>).

 Alternatively, you might prefer Frans Bouma's [RawDataAccessBencher](https://github.com/FransBouma/RawDataAccessBencher) test suite or [OrmBenchmark](https://github.com/InfoTechBridge/OrmBenchmark).

 Parameterized queries
 ---------------------

 Parameters are passed in as anonymous classes.
-This allow you to name your parameters easily and gives you the ability to simply cut-and-paste SQL snippets and run them in Query analyzer.
+This allow you to name your parameters easily and gives you the ability to simply cut-and-paste SQL snippets and run them in your db platform's Query analyzer.

 ```csharp
 new {A = 1, B = "b"} // A will be mapped to the param @A, B to the param @B